unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     $ watch -n2 condor_q $USER

 When your job has completed, it will disappear from the list.
-To close watch, hold down Ctrl and press C.
+To close `watch`, hold down Ctrl and press C.

-## Job History
+### Job History

 Once your job has finished, you can get information about its execution from the `condor_history` command: